shred/a4000-bom/content/index.md

 Also note that the sockets of U700 and U714 are very close together.
 It might be difficult to solder in both of them correctly.

+## Acill Board

+If you rebuild an Amiga with Acill's replica board, make sure to populate R465.
+L500 can be left out, as it is not connected anywhere.
+If R465 is missing, you will get a very dark or even black video signal, because the video DAC has no output reference voltage.

+On original Commodore boards, L500 is populated, and R465 is usually left out.

 ## Disclaimer

 This is not an official list!
 It was collected and reviewed by Amiga enthusiasts.